One of the two companies that provide rentable electric scooters and bikes in Denver is doing away with standalone dockless vehicles.

 Kuhn says the city wants rentable e-scooters to remain available in Denver.

 Denver residents have taken over 18.3 million e-scooter trips since the rentable vehicles hit the streets in 2018, according to the city's micromobility dashboard.
 That averages 9,400 trips per day.
-Denver's other e-scooter operator, Lime, says the Mile High City is the company's second-biggest market in the nation for scooter use, behind New York City.
+Denver's other e-scooter operator, Lime, says the Mile High City is one of the biggest micromobility cities in the country, consistently ranking in the top three to five cities for the company's e-scooter and e-bike ridership."

 "Given the popularity of micromobility in the Mile High City and our interest in alternative transportation, we'd like to ensure that scooters and e-bikes remain a viable travel option for our residents and visitors," Kuhn says.
 "We have not yet had a discussion on next steps with Lyft, and will work to minimize impacts to users as we chart a path forward."